Net Heat Supplied using Relative Thickness Factor Solution

 The peak temperature reached at any point in the material is another important parameter that needs to be calculated.
 This would help in identifying what type of metallurgical transformations are likely to takes place in the heat affected zone (HAZ).

-How to Calculate Net Heat supplied using Relative Thickness Factor?
+How to Calculate Net Heat Supplied using Relative Thickness Factor?

 FAQ

-What is Net Heat supplied using Relative Thickness Factor?
+What is Net Heat Supplied using Relative Thickness Factor?

-The Net heat supplied using Relative thickness factor is the heat supplied to the joint when relative thickness factor is known and is represented as Qnet = ((t/τ)^2)*ρ*Qc*(Tc-ta) or Net Heat Supplied = ((Thickness of the Metal/Relative Plate Thickness Factor)^2)*Density*Specific Heat Capacity*(Temperature to Calculate Cooling Rate-Ambient Temperature).
-Thickness of the metal is the thickness of the base metal and is denoted by h symbol, Relative plate thickness factor is the factor which helps deciding the relative thickness of plate.
-If t ≤ 0.75, then thin plate equation is valid, if t ≥ 0.75 thick plate equation is valid, The Density of a material shows the denseness of that material in a specific given volume.
-This is taken as mass per unit volume of a given object, Specific Heat Capacity is the heat required to raise the temperature of the unit mass of a given substance by a given amount, Temperature to calculate cooling rate is calculated is the temperature at which the cooling rate is calculated & Ambient Temperature is the temperature of the surrounding.
+The Net Heat Supplied using Relative Thickness Factor is the heat supplied to the joint when relative thickness factor is known and is represented as Qnet = ((t/τ)^2)*ρ*Qc*(Tc-ta) or Net Heat Supplied = ((Thickness of Filler Metal/Relative Plate Thickness Factor)^2)*Density of Electrode*Specific Heat Capacity*(Temperature for Cooling Rate-Ambient Temperature).
+Thickness of Filler Metal refers to the distance between two opposite surfaces of a piece of metal where the filler metal is set, Relative Plate Thickness Factor is the factor which helps deciding the relative thickness of plate, The Density of Electrode in welding refers to the mass per unit volume of the electrode material, it is the filling material of the weld, Specific Heat Capacity is the heat required to raise the temperature of the unit mass of a given substance by a given amount, Temperature for Cooling Rate is the temperature at which the cooling rate is calculated & Ambient Temperature Ambient temperature refers to the air temperature of any object or environment where equipment is stored.
+In a more general sense, it is the temperature of the surrounding.

-How to calculate Net Heat supplied using Relative Thickness Factor?
+How to calculate Net Heat Supplied using Relative Thickness Factor?

-The Net heat supplied using Relative thickness factor is the heat supplied to the joint when relative thickness factor is known is calculated using Net Heat Supplied = ((Thickness of the Metal/Relative Plate Thickness Factor)^2)*Density*Specific Heat Capacity*(Temperature to Calculate Cooling Rate-Ambient Temperature).
-To calculate Net Heat supplied using Relative Thickness Factor, you need Thickness of the Metal (t), Relative Plate Thickness Factor (τ), Density (ρ), Specific Heat Capacity (Qc), Temperature to Calculate Cooling Rate (Tc) & Ambient Temperature (ta).
-With our tool, you need to enter the respective value for Thickness of the Metal, Relative Plate Thickness Factor, Density, Specific Heat Capacity, Temperature to Calculate Cooling Rate & Ambient Temperature and hit the calculate button.
+The Net Heat Supplied using Relative Thickness Factor is the heat supplied to the joint when relative thickness factor is known is calculated using Net Heat Supplied = ((Thickness of Filler Metal/Relative Plate Thickness Factor)^2)*Density of Electrode*Specific Heat Capacity*(Temperature for Cooling Rate-Ambient Temperature).
+To calculate Net Heat Supplied using Relative Thickness Factor, you need Thickness of Filler Metal (t), Relative Plate Thickness Factor (τ), Density of Electrode (ρ), Specific Heat Capacity (Qc), Temperature for Cooling Rate (Tc) & Ambient Temperature (ta).
+With our tool, you need to enter the respective value for Thickness of Filler Metal, Relative Plate Thickness Factor, Density of Electrode, Specific Heat Capacity, Temperature for Cooling Rate & Ambient Temperature and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know